LMCache/LMCache/benchmarks/README.md

 ## Overview

 This repository contains benchmarking tools for evaluating the performance of language models in various scenarios.
 The initial focus of this benchmark is on the multi-round QA (Question Answering) use case.
-The script `multi-round-qa.py` simulates multiple users interacting with a language model concurrently, allowing you to analyze the model's response quality, throughput, and latency.
+The script `multi-round-qa.py` simulates multiple users interacting with a language model concurrently, allowing you to analyze the serving engine's throughput and latency.

 ### Current Workloads